sf-wdi-27-28/project-03-27/README.md

 ###### When is the project due?

-* **Thursday, May 26th, 2016 12:30 PM PST** - [Project planning deliverables](#project-planning-deliverables) due!
+* **Thursday, May 26th, 2016 12:30 PM PST** - [Project planning deliverables](#project-planning-deliverables) and approvals due!
 Before beginning work on your project, your idea, project scope, and other planning deliverables must be approved by an instructor.

 * **Friday, June 3rd, 2016, 9:59 AM PST** - [Completed project deliverables](#completed-project-deliverables) due and presentations!